krkartikay/MegaChessatron/README.md

 set the custom Makefile using instructions given here: https://stackoverflow.com/questions/13544684/running-a-project-in-dev-c or you may use either the git shell or cygwin to get a linux shell in windows.

+## How to run this program in a GUI (Xboard/Winboard protocol)
+You can install Arena Chess Program which is a GUI for various chess engines.
+Compile the code with "make xboard" and then you will get an executable file "MegaChessatron".
+Open Arena and go into "load engine" or install engine option and choose the executable file and set protocol to XBoard or Winboard v1.
+Then use the engine GUI to either play with the program yourself or arrange an engine-vs-engine match.

 ## How to contribute to the code
 In order to contribute to the code, you have to first fork this repository